Ireland

 Travel Options

-We ask that you make your own way to Killarney in Ireland for the start of your tour.
+We ask that you make your own way to Tralee in Ireland for the start of your tour.

-For those arriving by car, you will be able to park your car in Killarney for the duration of your holiday (contact us for details).
-Please note this is a place to place tour, finishing up in Cork so you will need to organise transport back to your car in Killarney, or we can help organise a transfer for you on request.
+For those arriving by car, you will be able to park your car in Tralee for the duration of your holiday (contact us for details).
+Please note this is a place to place tour, finishing up in Cork so you will need to organise transport back to your car in Tralee, or we can help organise a transfer for you on request.

 If flying, the most convenient departure airport is Cork (ORK).